hl2/hl2.github.io/README.md

 ## Todos

-You must launch `npm run build` twice on adding a new dependency
+- You must launch `npm run build` twice on adding a new dependency
+- use `font-awesome` as dependency

 ## License